nmnfaisal/Movie/README.md

 # Small World Test

-This test project contains all functionality that was requested in the document, along with some unit tests and UI tests for the activity that the project contains.
+This test project contains all functionality that was requested in the document, along with some unit tests.
 More details are mentioned below.

 ### Developed Using
 - Kotlin